leaf-ai/studio-go-runner/docs/ci.md

 # Follow the instructions for setting up the Prerequisites for compilation in the main README.md file
 ```

-Keel is documented at https://keel.sh/, installation instruction can also be found at, https://keel.sh/guide/installation.html.
-Once deployed keel can be left to run as a background service observing Kubernetes deployments that contain annotations it is designed to react to.
-Keel will watch for changes to image repositories and will automatically upgrade the Deployment pods as new images are seen causing the CI/CD build logic encapsulated inside the images to be triggered as they they are launched as part of a pod.

-The image name for the build Deployment in the ci\_keel.yaml file is used by keel to monitor updates to images found in the configured Registry.
+The image name for the build Deployment in the ci\_keel.yaml file is used by keel to monitor updates to images found in the ci\_keel.yaml Kubernetes configuration file that is supplied as part of the service code inside the Deployment resource definition.
 The keel labels within the ci\_keel.yaml file dictate under what circumstances the keel server will trigger a new pod for the build and test to be created in response to the reference build image changing as git commit and push operations are performed.
 Information about these labels can be found at, https://keel.sh/v1/guide/documentation.html#Policies.

-The next step would be to edit the ci\_keel.yaml or use the duat stencil templating to inject the branch name on which the development is being performed or the release prepared, and then deploy the integration stack.
+The next step would be to edit the ci\_keel.yaml or use the duat stencil templating tool to inject the branch name on which the development is being performed or the release prepared, and then deploy the integration stack.

 The Registry environment variable is used to pass your docker hub username, and password to keel orchestrated containers and the release image builder, Makisu, using a kubernetes secret.
 An example of how to set this value is included in the next section, continue on for more details.
 Currently only dockerhub, and microk8s registries are supported as targets for pushing the resulting release images.